Unbabel/OpenKiwi/README.md

 [![CircleCI](https://circleci.com/gh/Unbabel/OpenKiwi/tree/master.svg?style=shield)](https://circleci.com/gh/Unbabel/OpenKiwi/tree/master)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/1910f04383c401e1c5f3/test_coverage)](https://codeclimate.com/github/Unbabel/OpenKiwi/test_coverage)

-Open-Source Machine Translation Quality Estimation in PyTorch.
+**Open-Source Machine Translation Quality Estimation in PyTorch**

 Quality estimation (QE) is one of the missing pieces of machine translation: its goal is to evaluate a translation system’s quality without access to reference translations.
 We present **OpenKiwi**, a Pytorch-based open-source framework that implements the best QE systems from WMT 2015-18 shared tasks, making it easy to experiment with these models under the same framework.
 Using OpenKiwi and a stacked combination of these models we have achieved state-of-the-art results on word-level QE on the WMT 2018 English-German dataset.

+## News

+We have been nominated for the [Best Demo Paper at ACL 2019](http://www.acl2019.org/EN/nominations-for-acl-2019-best-paper-awards.xhtml)!
+Check out the [published paper](https://www.aclweb.org/anthology/P19-3020).
+We will later post the web interface we've put in place for the live presentation at ACL.

 ## Features